Hrober0/BlockScript/README.md

 	a = 0;
 	loop {a := a + 1; a <= 5} { a };
 }
+# returns: 5
-# returns: 5 – because this is the last value of the block
+# 5 is the last value of a, that is last statement of the loop block

 {
     a = true;